Inomin Mines (CVE:MINE) Stock Price Up 25% – Still a Buy?

-Shares of Inomin Mines Inc. (CVE:MINE – Get Free Report) rose 25% during mid-day trading on Tuesday .
+Inomin Mines Inc. (CVE:MINE – Get Free Report)’s share price was up 25% on Tuesday .
 The stock traded as high as C$0.08 and last traded at C$0.08.
-Approximately 297,700 shares were traded during mid-day trading, an increase of 227% from the average daily volume of 91,102 shares.
+Approximately 297,700 shares were traded during trading, an increase of 227% from the average daily volume of 91,102 shares.
 The stock had previously closed at C$0.06.

 About Inomin Mines